-The Climate Change Resiliency Program will offer an interactive online environment for participants to engage in science-based collaborative learning while expanding their knowledge of Florida’s ecosystems and the potential impacts climate change can have on them.
+The Climate Change Resiliency Program will offer an interactive online environment for participants to engage in science-based collaborative learning while expanding their knowledge and understanding of the potential impacts of climate change on natural and human-made systems.

-Daily activities will include discussions (no more than 90 minutes per day), hands-on activities and laboratory exercises (materials provided in the form of kits), case studies, virtual field trips, and guest talks from UF faculty and graduate students.
-There will also be optional recreational activities offered during the program (e.g., trivia, game nights, etc.).
+Sessions will meet online for two 2-hour time blocks with a one-hour break for lunch, for a total of 4 hours/day.
+The scheduled times for the program are 10 AM to 12 PM and 1 to 3 PM EST. Daily activities will include discussions, hands-on activities, and laboratory exercises (materials provided in the form of kits), case studies, virtual field trips, and guest talks from UF faculty and graduate students.
+There will also be optional social activities offered during the program (e.g., trivia, game nights, etc.).

-Students may register for one OR both sessions.
+Students may register for one or multiple sessions.

-Important Information: Students must make a commitment to attend and participate in the entire program.
+Important Information: Students must make a commitment to attend and participate for the entire session.
 Please confirm no other academic, school-related, sports, or family events will conflict with the program dates.